Combating AI-Generated Deepfakes and Narrative Attacks: Strategies to Restore Trust in Public Institutions

 And it’s not just text.
 Large language models that produce image, video, and audio have advanced rapidly, with multimodal models like DALL-E 3, Midjourney, Suno, ElevenLabs, and other generative AI apps increasing quickly in recent years.
 Like “cheap fakes,” these systems don’t need to be perfect.
 They are good enough to shape first impressions and beliefs, which are often hard to change even when proven false.

-Deepfake Disinformation Danger
+Deepfake Narrative Danger

-Deepfakes represent an especially alarming AI disinformation threat – forging convincing video or audio of high-profile people saying or doing things they never actually did.
+Deepfakes represent an especially alarming AI narrative threat – forging convincing video or audio of high-profile people saying or doing things they never actually did.
 Enabled by LLMs, deepfakes have rapidly improved from blurry faceswaps to lifelike forgeries that are extremely difficult to detect.

 Imagine a video of a politician accepting a bribe, contemptuous remarks from a celebrity, or false orders from a general — all synthesized by AI with no evidence it ever happened.
 Even proven wrong after the fact, deepfakes can ruin careers and reputations through initial believability and sensationalism.